Patent Advice Blog - Boswell IP Law

 There was a great post yesterday with a gallery of patent images from video game patents all the way back to the 60's.
 Here's the article: Technologizer Slide Show.

-I'm proud to have been named a 2008 Rising Star by Washington Law and Politics magazine!
+I am proud to have been named a 2009 Rising Star by Washington Law and Politics magazine!
 Thanks to all of my peers who nominated me for this unexpected recognition.
-Click here for press release.
+Full Press Release: Mason Boswell Named 2009 Rising Star.

 There was a great article today in the Boston Business Journal about another firm charging flat fees for all of their services.
 Here's one quote: